sabarinathv/Enterprise_Architecture/README.md

 # Enterprise_Architecture

 Enterprise Architecture explained here.
-A detailed place to where one can learn Enterprise Architecture and its concepts.
+A detailed place where one can learn Enterprise Architecture and its concepts.

 The term **"enterprise"** encompasses any organization utilizing software systems, extending beyond companies to include government institutions, nonprofit organizations, non-governmental organizations, and charities.